 What do these bots do?
 Everything a person can without the authenticity of meaning it.
 They can like pages and even post comments.
 When the results of using a Bot means having new likes in the thousands, it can be tempting for a new user, business, or social media savvy user to buy likes.
 One company, Mediakix promoted pages through botting, at a rate of $3-$8 per 1k followers and $4-$9 per 1k likes.
 What happened?
 Within these fake accounts, 4 PAID BRAND SPONSORSHIP DEALS with beverage and clothing brand companies were secured.
 Not bad for some extra money spent!

 2. COPYCATS & SOCIAL MEDIA INFLUENCERS: Not everyone posting memes really cares about the content.
 Some people post commonly liked images and content just to garnish followers and likes.
-This can be done by Bots, Catfish, or even social media savvy users who think of their account as a business they need to promote.
+This can be done by bots, catfishers, or even social media savvy users who think of their account as a business they need to promote.
+You may use a reverse image search engine to find the original source of an image.

 3. Fake News: Fake news is a term that 2016 ushered into the collective vocabulary.
 Whether it was about candidates or even stories or persons, a 2016 Stanford University study discovered 115 fake Pro-Trump stories on Facebook and 41 fake Pro-Clinton.
 While those numbers may not sound staggering on their own, the larger picture has shown 760 MILLION fake news stories discovered to date, with that number only rising.
 If those fake stories were read to every adult in America, that would be 3 stories per adult.